cotect/covid-local-api/README.md

 If you use the `/all` endpoint, all fields will be populated.
 If you use one of the more specific enpoints, the other fields will be empty.

+## Local deployment

+To run the API locally, clone this repo and run the following command:

+    cd ./covid-local-api/app/covid_local_api
+    uvicorn local_test:app --reload

+The API should now be accessible at 127.0.0.1:8000.
+You can also deploy the API with docker, using the dockerfile in the repo.

 ## Data

 The data for this project is stored in a Google Sheet [here](https://docs.google.com/spreadsheets/d/1AXadba5Si7WbJkfqQ4bN67cbP93oniR-J6uN0_Av958/edit?usp=sharing) (note that there is one worksheet for each data type).
 If you think that any of the data is wrong, please add a comment directly to the document or write to johannes.rieke@gmail.com.
+You can also use our [dashboard](http://ec2-3-90-67-33.compute-1.amazonaws.com:8600) to search through the data.

 ## Requirements